Innovative home automation to make your life simpler

-Setting up your products and system
+Setting up the products and system

 Most smart home products and systems are designed so that anyone can install them with no skills or experience necessary.
 Products simply plug into existing sockets you already have in your home and so are quick and simple to fit.
 All devices sold come with easy-to-follow instructions for help connecting to your internet and to each other.

 There are a few exceptions, such as thermostats, that require a trained professional to install them into your home electrical supply.